kayleriegerpatton/unified-client/README.md

 ## About The Project

-Unified is the one-stop-shop where university students can find career development opportunities, engage with each other, and make environmentally and financially sustainable choices.
+Unified is the one-stop-shop where university students can find career development opportunities, engage with and support each other, and make environmentally and financially sustainable choices.

 ### Project Links